PostHog/posthog.com/contents/blog/web-analytics-mid-mortem.md

 featuredImageType: full
 ---

-[Our web analytics beta](http://app.posthog.com/home#panel=feature-previews) started simple — a dashboard of some stats, plus the top site paths.
+[Our web analytics beta](http://us.posthog.com/home#panel=feature-previews) started simple — a dashboard of some stats, plus the top site paths.
 We wanted to grow it into...

-1. A Google Analytics alternative..
+1. A Google Analytics alternative...
 1. Which was low cost...
 1. Simple to use...
 1. Could be built quickly...